joaocunhalopes/catsync/README.md

 - CAT, Yeasu CAT Computer Aided Transceiver)

 CI-V is used by ICOM and Xiegu Transceivers.
 KSI is used by Kenwood Transceivers.
 CAT is used by Yeasu Transceivers.
 If there's enough interest, support for Elecraft K3 protocol can easly be added.
-Please contact m if interested.
+Please contact me if interested.

 ## Demo